Ian Happ Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.22).

-- Orioles pitchers combine to give up 77 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Orioles pitchers combine to surrender 80 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- The Orioles are sending Irvin (1-2) to the mound for his fifth start of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.

-- In his most recent outing on Saturday against the Kansas City Royals, the lefty went 5 1/3 innings, giving up one earned run while surrendering six hits.
+- In his most recent appearance on Sunday against the Kansas City Royals, the right-hander tossed 6 1/3 innings, giving up three earned runs while surrendering seven hits.

-- In five games this season, the 29-year-old has a 7.85 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .316 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.